Endocrine Investigators

 Research Interests:

-People with Type 2 diabetes are at increased risk for cognitive decline and Alzheimer’s.
-Our research uses cell and animal models to study the impact of diabetes on the brain.
+Type 2 diabetes, midlife obesity, and midlife hyperlipidemia are risk factors for cognitive decline and Alzheimer’s.
+Our research uses cell and animal models to study the impact of metabolism on the brain.
 In particular, we are interested in:

-- The potential role of oxidized cholesterol species as signaling molecules in the brain in diabetes and Alzheimer’s disease.
+- The role of cholesterol as a signaling molecule in the brain in diabetes and Alzheimer’s disease.

 - Understanding the role of insulin in the pathogenesis of Alzheimer’s disease.